GDPR regulations for Europe go into effect very soon, but is your organization ready for the rigor required by these standards?

 While the stringent new regulations may seem overwhelming to a business, there are some definite benefits to this direction.
 The EU has effectively consolidated the processing rules of each member-nation to form one set of standards, reducing variation.
 Additionally, having only one organization in charge of audits and compliance with the NDPA is considered to be a positive move.
 On the negative side, businesses are picking up more responsibility and may need to invest in organizational and technical measures that may require the redesign of systems and processes — and will almost certainly require additional staff to assure full compliance with requirements.

 Understanding the new GDPR compliance requirements for your business can be challenging.
-Fortunately, at Kraft Technology Group in Nashville, we have been studying the effects of these new regulations.
-We stand ready to help with execution — contact us today via email to email@example.com, or call (615) 782-4254 .
+Fortunately, at Kraft Technology Group LLC in Nashville, we have been studying the effects of these new regulations.
+We stand ready to help with execution — contact us today via email to firstname.lastname@example.org, or call (615) 241-9233.